sparkflows/sparkflows-docs/docs/tutorials/nlp/namefinder.rst

 It consists of 3 Processors:

-* TextFiles - It reads in the input text file and creates a row from each line of text
+* TextFiles - It reads in the input text file and creates a row from each line of text.
-* OpenNLPNameFinder - It extracts the entities from each line of text
+* OpenNLPNameFinder - It extracts the entities from each line of text.
-* PrintNRows - It prints the first 10 rows of the result
+* PrintNRows - It prints the first 10 rows of the result.

 Textfiles
 ---------